gotiesmoris/smart-hydroponics-valve-system/README.md

-# smart-hydroponics-valve-system
-Smart Hydroponics and Automatic Valve Control System using Arduino Uno, Servo, and Relay.
-Simulated in Wokwi.
 # Smart Hydroponics / Automatic Valve Control System 🌱⚡

 An automated smart agriculture irrigation system designed to optimize water usage in hydroponic systems.
 This project monitors moisture thresholds and manages a high-torque fluid control valve with integrated electrical hardware safety.